Get a free, no obligation personal loan quote with rates as low as 9.99%

 Credit Card Balance Insurance

 When you’re approved for a new credit card, the company you’ve signed up with will offer you credit card balance insurance.
-If you should lose your job, fall ill, or have any other type of injury that prevents you from working, this type of insurance will usually cover all or a percentage of your monthly balance on your credit card bill for 10-24 months.
+This will cover you if you lose your job, fall ill, or have any other type of injury that prevents you from working.
+Should any of these scenarios occur, this type of insurance will usually cover all or a percentage of your monthly balance on your credit card bill for anywhere from 10 to 24 months.

 If you should become physically disabled or pass away, the insurance will then cover the entirety of your outstanding balance or up to a specified amount.
 Talk to your credit card company to see if you qualify for credit card balance insurance.